Fall is still more than a week away and the Big Ten is already down to one team with a realistic chance of playing for the national championship.

 Of course, firing a coach two weeks into the season does nothing to ease the fears of jumpy Wisconsin fans who have become accustomed to watching the Badgers bulldoze opponents on their way to the Rose Bowl the past two seasons.
 Wisconsin managed 35 yards rushing against the Beavers.

 But, yes, Bielema is right.
-It's too soon for Badgers fans to panic.
-A third straight Rose Bowl is still in reach.
+It's too soon to panic.
+A third straight Rose Bowl is still in reach for Wisconsin.